The Crests: Career

 In 1965, J.T.
 Carter and Mel Tillison signed with Decca Records and were chosen to be the potential artists of the year to come.
 Carter wrote, "Closer To Your Heart" and "The Wild Ones", originally written for Jordan Christopher's group The Wild Ones.
 Internal problems prevented Decca from securing the worldwide release of these recordings and the company folded, leaving all their artists in limbo.

 By 1968, Johnny Maestro had joined with The Del Satins as their lead singer and merged with The Rhythm Method in March 1968 to become The Brooklyn Bridge.
-In 1969, they had a #3 hit with "Worst That Could Happen."
+In 1969, they had a No. 3 hit with "The Worst That Could Happen."

 By then Torres was gone, he had moved to upstate New York and became a jeweler, but the group continued as a trio of Carter, Ancrum, and Lewis and had become a lounge act, disbanding in 1978.
 Carter went to sing with Charlie Thomas' Drifters for a year, then moved to Plainfield, New Jersey to teach voice and set up his own recording studio.
 Lewis later joined The Cadillacs.

 In 1973, Carter met his wife Leona, an accomplished classical pianist/composer.
 Leona Carter has been a part of The Crests since then.

 Carter reformed The Crests in 1980, auditioning over 200 singers at his studio, finally settling on lead Bill Damon (a Maestro sound-alike), Greg Sereck, Dennis Ray and New York drummer, Jon Ihle.
 The group continued well into the 1990s and toured with a five-piece band including Leona Carter on keys.

+In 1982 J.T.
+Carter created yet another re-incarnation of "The Crests" recruiting singing/keyboardist, Bill Pascali, taking the place of Johnnie Maestro on vocals and Guy Boise on Drums.
+They toured from New Jersey to New Zealand on a 6 month tour excursion.
+Shortly after Pascali's return to the States, he moved onto Randy and the Rainbows.

-The 1984 John Hughes' teen film Sixteen Candles took its title from The Crests' song, which was re-recorded by The Stray Cats for theSixteen Candles soundtrack.
+The 1984 John Hughes' teen film Sixteen Candles took its title from The Crests' song, which was re-recorded by The Stray Cats for the Sixteen Candles soundtrack.

 In June 1987, for a concert in Peekskill, New York, Maestro, Carter, Torres, and Gough (The Original Crests) reunited as "The Crests", which was organized by Carter.

 From 1990 to 2010, Johnny Maestro invited Carter to join him and The Brooklyn Bridge to record with them and to re-record some of their greatest hits.